CALLS TO ACTION

 Gary often acts as the bridge between the Indigenous Community and the western style of governance, having successfully collaborated with many stakeholder groups, institutes, government agencies, Indigenous communities, and political organizations to address environmental concerns and identify practical solutions.

-TERRESTRIAL ECOLOGIST
+AQUATIC ECOLOGIST

 (SHE/HER)